jamesbowman/gd2-lib/README.md

 **My JPEG does not load!**

+First, make sure you call ``GD.Begin()`` without arguments.
+This initializes the microSD code.

-First, filenames on the microSD must not be too long.
+Second, filenames on the microSD must not be too long.
 They have to be in 8.3 form so that they can be recognized by the quite limited Arduino-based loader.